antenmanuuel/DevCollabNet/README.md

 ## Team Member 2 Contribution - Christian Montano

 Please note that extension has been given to us from Monday to Thursday.
-Please contact Professor Kane regarding this I have also provided a screenshot of email below with Professor Kanes' response
+Please contact Professor Kane regarding this